New Undergraduate Students

 - Login to the Credit Transfer Application using your University of Adelaide student number and password

-- Add your prior learnings you want considered for credit
+- Add your prior learnings you

 - Submit your credit application (“petition”)